ktgrondahl/SOAR_Practice/Tutorials/SemanticMemory.md

-Before you can use the results of the query, it's a good idea to ensure that the query was successful.To ensure that the query was successful, check the smem.result.success link in the proposal operator.
+Before you can use the results of the query, it's a good idea to ensure that the query was successful.
+To ensure that the query was successful, check the smem.result.success link in the proposal operator.
 The query results can then be added into working memory through, provided the query was successful.

 		sp {propose*access-query-results